-If you're setting up a new Registration, the Terms & Conditions and Refunds section is below the Tickets section.
-After publishing Registration, this section is under Settings.
-Editing either of these is optional.
+If you're setting up a new Registration, the Terms & Conditions and Refunds section is below the Tickets section, and editing either of these is optional.

-Edit Terms & Conditions - In addition to Webex Events terms and conditions, which are automatically included, you can add your own terms and conditions.
-Simply click the Edit Terms & Conditions button to open a modal where you can type or paste your own custom terms and conditions.
-There are a variety of text formatting options, and you can add hyperlinks and images.
+In addition to Webex Events terms and conditions, which are automatically included, you can add your own terms and conditions.
+Simply click the Edit Terms & Conditions button and type or paste your own custom terms and conditions.
+There are a variety of text formatting options, including hyperlinks and images.

 Click Save Changes to finalize your refund policy selection.